laryn/field_slideshow/README.txt

-3 - Select "Manage display" for a content type that contains a multi-valued Image field 4 - In the Format column, under "Format", you can now choose "Slideshow" 5 - Click the settings cog to display the available options 6 - Save! and here you go�
+3 - Select "Manage display" for a content type that contains a multi-valued Image field 4 - In the Format column, under "Format", you can now choose "Slideshow" 5 - Click the settings cog to display the available options 6 - Save! and here you go.

 --- AVAILABLE OPTIONS ---------------------------------------------------